aquasecurity/trivy-operator/README.md

 The Trivy Operator automatically generates and updates security reports.
 These reports are generated in response to new workload and other changes on a Kubernetes cluster, generating the following reports:

-- Vulnerability Scans: Automated vulnerability scanning for Kubernetes workloads.
+- Vulnerability Scans: Automated vulnerability scanning for Kubernetes workloads, control-plane and node components (api-server, controller-manager, kubelet and etc)
 - ConfigAudit Scans: Automated configuration audits for Kubernetes resources with predefined rules or custom Open Policy Agent (OPA) policies.
 - Exposed Secret Scans: Automated secret scans which find and detail the location of exposed Secrets within your cluster.
 - RBAC scans: Role Based Access Control scans provide detailed information on the access rights of the different resources installed.